A Retrospective Of The First Positive Black Animation Characters To Appear In Television History

 I couldn’t wait to see these animated characters fill the small screen.
 These cartoons changed my life…filling me with pride and self esteem.
 They brought adventure, mayhem and fun to a generation of Black children.

-After sixty years of negative cartoon images, it wasn’t until the early 1970’s that Saturday Morning television cartoons started to feature image affirming Black characters with a modern look and positive story lines that delivered culturally relevant messages.
+After sixty years of negative cartoon images, it wasn’t until the late 1960’s / early 1970’s that Saturday Morning television cartoons started to feature image affirming Black characters with a modern look and positive story lines that delivered culturally relevant messages.

-The Funky Turns 40: Black Character Revolution exhibition features original production cels and drawings and limited edition cels from this turning point in cartoon history where Black and White animators created positive Black characters and Black stories for all to enjoy, including: Fat Albert And The Cosby Kids, The Jackson 5ive, The Harlem Globetrotters, Valerie – Josie and The Pussy Cats; Lt.
+Not surprisingly, fifty years later, the Black Character Revolution generation is the first to produce and elect the first Black President of the United States.
+The Funky Turns 50: Black Character Revolution exhibition features original production cels and drawings and limited edition cels from this turning point in cartoon history where Black and White animators created positive Black characters and Black stories for all to enjoy, including: Fat Albert And The Cosby Kids, The Jackson 5ive, The Harlem Globetrotters, Valerie – Josie and The Pussy Cats; Lt.
 Uhura – Star Trek Animated Series, Muhammad Ali – I Am The Greatest, Billy Jo Jive – Sesame Street, Verb: That’s What’s Happening – School House Rock and Franklin – Peanuts.

 At one time, thousands of hand-painted cels were created and used under the camera to animate every TV and theatrical cartoon.
 Today’s animation is all computer generated, so hand painted cels represent a lost art form.
 As relatively little Black animation was produced in the 1970’s and beyond, original production artwork is scarce and rare.
 Although limited edition reprints of selected scenes from many cartoons and films have been produced, there are very few that have been created from Black animation.